-The best available science and guidance on sea level rise on the Pacific Coast is in Sea Level Rise for the Coasts of California, Oregon, and Washington: Past, Present, and Future (National Academy of Sciences 2012; National Academy Report).
-The National Academy Report clarifies that variation in land motion complicates the issue of sea level rise, because in the immediate future it is relative sea level rise at any particular location along the West Coast, combined with short-term increases in sea level during coastal storms and high tides that matter to individual communities, rather than global sea level rise alone.
+Another important resource specific to the west coastal is Sea Level Rise for the Coasts of California, Oregon, and Washington: Past, Present, and Future (National Academy of Sciences 2012; National Academy Report).
 The National Academy Report found a steep change in projected sea level rise at Cape Mendocino in Humboldt County due to tectonic uplift.
 The report states that much of the land on the coast north of Cape Mendocino is rising at up to 0.1 inch per year, whereas the land on the coast south of Cape Mendocino is sinking at an average rate of about half that.
 As a result, relative sea level north of Cape Mendocino has been falling over the past ten decades while the level south of Cape Mendocino has been rising.